WolfgangMehner/vim-plugins/bash-support/README.md

 RELEASE NOTES FOR VERSION 5.0pre
 ----------------------------------------------------------------------
-- Add command :Bash to run the interpreter with arguments.
+- Add command `:Bash` to run the interpreter with arguments.
-- Add command :BashInterpArguments as a synonym of :BashArguments.
+- Add command `:BashInterpArguments` as a synonym of `:BashArguments`.
-- Add command :BashDirectRun to run executable scripts without g:BASH_Executable.
+- Add command `:BashDirectRun` to run executable scripts without `g:BASH_Executable`.
-- Add command :BashOutputMethod to set the output destination for :Bash.
+- Add command `:BashOutputMethod` to set the output destination for :Bash.
 - Add output method 'terminal' for running scripts in a terminal window (requires +terminal).
 - The templates which are inserted into new files as file skeletons can be specified in the templates library, via the property:
-    Bash::FileSkeleton::Script
+    `Bash::FileSkeleton::Script`
-- Use 'g:Xterm_Executable'.
+- Use `g:Xterm_Executable`.
-- Use 'g:Xterm_Options' instead of 'g:BASH_XtermDefaults'.
+- Use `g:Xterm_Options` instead of `g:BASH_XtermDefaults`.
 The setting
-  'g:BASH_XtermDefaults' still works for backwards compatibility.
+  `g:BASH_XtermDefaults` still works for backwards compatibility.
-- Add configuration variables 'g:BASH_Ctrl_j' and 'g:BASH_Ctrl_d' to control the creation of the CTRL+J and CTRL+D maps.
+- Add configuration variables `g:BASH_Ctrl_j` and `g:BASH_Ctrl_d` to control the creation of the `CTRL+J` and `CTRL+D` maps.
-- Remove the definition of the maps 'CTRL+F9' and 'SHIFT+F9'.
+- Remove the definition of the maps `CTRL+F9` and `SHIFT+F9`.
 Add them to your filetype plug-in if you want to use them.
 - Integration of BashDB moved into the toolbox.
 - Add shell options and variables for BASH Version 4.4.
 - Minor corrections and improvements.

+Note: The filetype plug-in has been moved, and is thus not loaded automatically anymore.
+Copy it from `bash-support/rc` to `ftplugin`, or add the commands there to your own filetype plug-in.

 RELEASE NOTES FOR OLDER VERSIONS
 ----------------------------------------------------------------------